webonix/enable-cors.org/README.md

 This is the source code and input-collection place for [enable-cors.org](http://enable-cors.org).
 Ask [Monsur](https://github.com/monsur) or [Michael](https://github.com/mhausenblas) if you have any questions.

+## Contribute

+enable-cors.org is published using [GitHub Pages](http://pages.github.com/).
+If you'd like to make edits to this site, please do so in the [gh-pages](https://github.com/mhausenblas/enable-cors.org/tree/gh-pages) branch.

 ## Feedback

 If you have a new recipe for CORS deployment, or a library enabling CORS, or maybe want to report a new site or service that supports CORS, please raise an [issue](https://github.com/mhausenblas/enable-cors.org/issues) and we'll take it from there.